 Healthy Places NC is a multi-year, multi-million dollar initiative working in some of the most distressed counties in rural North Carolina.
-The Trust has asked MDC to help it engage community colleges serving those locations by conducting research and analysis of the colleges’ current and potential roles in improving health outcomes and influencing healthy behaviors in their communities.
+The Trust asked MDC to help it engage community colleges serving those locations by conducting research and analysis of the colleges’ current and potential roles in improving health outcomes and influencing healthy behaviors in their communities.

-The colleges and communities are:
+The colleges and communities included:

 - Beaufort County Community College, Washington

 - Rockingham Community College, Wentworth

 Colleges explored specific projects to better provide health-related programming to their faculty, staff, students, and surrounding community.
 The colleges also formed a learning network to ensure that best practices were shared between institutions

 - Community colleges in rural areas developed and implemented programs to improve the health of their students, faculty, staff, and broader community